 What about Motion Sickness?

 Most new cruisers worry a great deal about the potential for seasickness.
-However, the majority of people don’t experience any signs of motion discomfort.
+However, most people don’t experience any signs of motion discomfort.
 As an experienced cruiser, I still show up prepared but “plan” not to have any issues.
 Positive attitude!

 In my cruise medicine bag, I bring a pair of seasickness bands and a travel-size amount of Dramamine or Bonine.
 Just in case.